-- 6. Prior to Clinical Admission: (Summer Semester) - a.
+- i.
+There are no accommodations that can be granted for these functions, per our clinical affiliates based on the job requirements and patent safety issues. - 6.
+Prior to Clinical Admission: (Summer Semester) - a.
 Complete Care Learning Modules-Online competency (Link found on the HGTC/Surgical Technology Website) - b.
 Students must submit evidence of current CPR certification prior to the start of Clinical Rotation.
-The CPR certification must be obtained through a course approved by the American Heart Association or American Red Cross as BLS for the health care provider.
-This course must include infant, child, adult, one man, and two men CPR.
+(Courses are offered during the summer semester by the Surgical Technology Instructors) The CPR certification must be obtained through a course approved by the American Heart Association or American Red Cross as BLS for the health care provider.
+This course must include infant, child, adult, one person, and two-person, CPR.
 It is the responsibility of the student to stay certified, the student will not be allowed time during clinical or class time to get recertified.
 If the student's CPR becomes expired while the student is in the program, the student will not be allowed to return to clinical until the student shows proof of a valid CPR certification card. - c.
 Submit a completed Division of Health Sciences Physical Examination (Health Record) prior to clinical rotations. - i.
 Any changes in health, can require an updated health record. - d.
 Tuberculin Skin Test (2 Step PPD or QFT/Gold Blood Assay) Initial - e.
 Flu Vaccine TIV or LIAV Vaccine x 1 - f.
 COVID Vaccine/ Or Exemption - g.
 TDAP (Tetanus, Diptheria, Pertussis) - h.
 Hepatitis B (3 series) - i.
 MMR Titers (Measles, Mumps, Rubella) - j.
 Varicella Titers - k.
 Certificate of Liability Insurance (1 year coverage) - I. Clinical Forms and Disclosures